What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 How to Make Sex Toy Use More Kinky

 Given that I’ve somehow built an entire career out of talking about them (I know, it’s still totally bonkers to me too!) it will come as no surprise that I love both sex toys and kink a whole bunch.
 But what about all the fun ways you can combine them?
+Using sex toys isn’t necessarily a kinky activity in itself though, as with anything else, what makes an activity “kinky” is mostly in your mindset around it anyway.
+Someone’s vanilla is someone else’s edge play.
+One person’s hardcore BDSM is another person’s average Friday night.

 Whether you’re a kinkster who loves using toys or a toy aficionado who wants to bring a little more kink into your bedroom, why not try some of these fun strategies to kink up your sex toy use?

-Play Edging and Denial Games
+Play Kinky Edging and Denial Games with Sex Toys

 You can do this with a partner or by yourself.
 Simply use your favourite vibrator or masturbator (or have your partner use it on you), get close to orgasm, and then… stop.